Unboxed-Software/solana-course/content/local-setup.md

 ## Develop Solana programs in your local environment

 While the Solana Playground is enormously helpful, it's hard to beat the flexibility of your own local development environment.
 As you build more complex programs, you may end up integrating them with one or more clients that are also under development in your local environment.
-Testing between these programs and clients is often simpler when your write, build, and deploy your programs locally.
+Testing between these programs and clients is often simpler when you write, build, and deploy your programs locally.

 ### Create a new project